 For example: my company, WestFax, helps businesses to save money, streamline processes, and safeguard highly confidential information with cloud-based, HIPAA-compliant fax services.
 Our customers are using less paper; but they’re also using less ink.
 They’re not throwing away as many toner cartridges.
 And they’re no longer running outdated office machines that consume “phantom power”, – small amounts of electrical power that can add up to quite a lot of wasted energy when a dedicated device is left plugged in 24/7.

 If you’re younger than 40, you might not remember those early fax machines that proliferated in the late 1980’s and 90’s, with all of their charming idiosyncrasies.
-Those devices printed incoming faxes (in black and white only!) on special thermal paper that came in long rolls and would spit out a multi-page document on one very long (and curly) piece of paper.
+Those devices printed incoming faxes on special thermal paper that came in long rolls and would spit out a multi-page document on one very long (and curly) piece of paper.
 Printouts were frequently left attached to the fax machine, waiting for someone to come by and retrieve them.
 That could leave confidential information exposed to anyone who happened by.

 Today, fax technology has modernized and moved to the cloud.
 It’s fast, simple, and far more secure than most e-mail services.
 Financial institutions, healthcare providers, and government institutions use fax every day to send information reliably and securely; and to keep a digital record of what was sent, to whom, and when.
 Nowadays users can send and receive fax documents from a desktop computer or mobile phone, and they can access document history and confirmations through a secure online portal.